sswhitehat/FinalProject482/README.md

 ### Training the neural network

 Training the neural network was relatively simple after we had pre-processed the training data and built the neural network.
-All we had to do was to feed the training data into the model and let it work it's magic including the steps below.
+All we had to do was feed the training data into the model and let it work it's magic including the steps below.

-Data Loading and Preprocessing: Before training, we load the keypoint data from our Movnet CSV files and parse annotations from corresponding XML files.
-We also preprocess the data by normalizing the keypoints using a StandardScaler.
+Data Loading and Pre-Processing: Before training, we load the keypoint data from our MoveNet CSV files and parse annotations from corresponding XML files.
+We also pre-process the data by normalizing the keypoints using a StandardScaler.
 This normalization is crucial as it ensures that the model is not biased towards features with inherently larger scales such as the category('No Strike').

 Cross-Validation Setup: We employed K-fold cross-validation to ensure that our model generalizes well over different subsets of data.
 This method splits the dataset into k_folds sets which in our case is 5, using one fold for validation and the rest for training in each iteration.
 It helps in understanding the model's performance variations across different data splits.